OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

 Wow, what's up with that?

-You may be wondering if what you saw is expected behaviour - the answer is **yes**.
+// TODO: update this description to match the video - doesn't flicker anymore, just scrolls thru the digits You may be wondering if what you saw is expected behaviour - the answer is **yes**.
 The digits on the 7-seg will be flickering slowly enough for you to notice.
 However, you probably guessed that it really should be displaying them all at once.

 ### A Closer Look at the Code

 This code couldn't exactly do what we needed it to, but there are still some important concepts shown here.

 To display numbers on the 7-seg, we mapped the characters to binary bytestrings using a **dictionary**.
 We also **included a class within another class** to better abstract the operation of the physical components.

 However, the end result was limited by the software we used: we wanted and expected the 7-segment display to light up all at once, but our script couldn't make it happen fast enough.
 This is because the underlying `onionGpio` class is written so that it accesses the filesystem multiple times for each GPIO write, and the Omega cannot run these commands fast enough.

 #### Software Limitations

 In this experiment, the software and hardware interact to produce behaviour we didn't intend.
 The code runs as well as it possibly can, and the hardware does its best to operate from the signals its given, but ultimately the result is not workable.
 The root cause is the way the `onionGpio` library is programmed.

 The GPIOs are operated by reading and writing to files.
 Every time we call `onionGpio.setValue()` on a GPIO, the library does the following: